-Hidden History in the District of Columbia NEWMINI-COURSE
+Hidden History in the District of Columbia MINI-COURSE

-This week-long course is designed to appeal to middle and early high-school aged students with an interest in history.
+This week-long summer course is designed to appeal to middle and early high school aged students with an interest in history.
 Each day we will visit out-of-the-way historical sites in the DC area and learn about their historical and/or cultural significance.
 We will utilize these historical sites as jumping off points for authentic instruction about the history of our nation.
-Travel will be provided and lunch will take place either at STA or at the sites.
-(Also listed for Middle School)Daily Schedule:8:00am meet8:15am departure12:00pm lunch (return to STA)12:30-1:00pm Introduction of next day's site(s)1:00pm dismissal
+Travel will be provided and lunch will either be at STA or at historical sites bring own lunch.

 8:00am - 1:00pm

 8:00 - meet

 8:15 - departure

 Exclusively for rising 10th grade STA Students contacted by the History Department

 The Humanities Skills course is a 2-week summer course to help support students in humanities reading and writing skills as they transition to sophomore year.
 This course will provide a preview of the Modern World History content and students will receive targeted support on the following skills: reading comprehension for both secondary and primary sources, writing identifications, and developing analytical writing skills.
 This class is exclusively for St. Albans students entering 10th grade in Fall 2022, who were recommended; other STA boys interested, contact the History Department Chair.